PMP Bootcamps vs. PMP Online Trainings

-Every once in a while people ask us if taking a PMP Exam Bootcamp is a good option to prepare for the PMP Exam.
-While boot camps are designed to deliver noticeable results with a high-output of effort in a short period of time, the drawbacks of choosing this path often outweigh the benefits.
+Every so often people ask us if taking a PMP Exam Bootcamp is a good option to prepare for the PMP Exam.
+While Bootcamps are designed to deliver noticeable results with a high-output of effort in a short period of time, the drawbacks of choosing this path often outweigh the benefits.
 That’s why most professionals do not recommend a Bootcamp for several reasons:

 Reason #1: Boot camps are expensive.

 Designed to be the ideal all-in-one exam preparation experience, thesheer cost of boot camps make them less-than-ideal for those of us on a budget.
 An intensive 4-day course can cost you several thousand dollars, depending on your location, time of year, and the included amenities.
 Essentially a pay-to-pass program, boot camps pump a large amount of students through a short-term, high-yield course.
 Boot camps may only be a viable option if time is more valuable to you than money.
 Otherwise you can find other ways to enjoy spending your cash.
 For example, if your PMP Boot camp is going to cost you $2700, here’s what you can get with the same amount of money, including an Online Training for the PMP exam:

 - iPad $500